jakedwinfield/apero/content/blog/2022-01-02-covid-working-conditions/index.md

 Winfield, J. D. & Paris, J. H. (in press).
 Burnout and working conditions in higher education during COVID-19: Recommendations for policy and practice. *College & University.*

 The pre-print is also available through the [Temple University Institutional Repository](https://scholarshare.temple.edu/handle/20.500.12613/6962).
 A PDF of the *College & University* publication can be shared on request.

+The cover image for this paper was generated with the [aRtsy package](https://koenderks.github.io/aRtsy/) by Jake Winfield.